Kvitekvist/Auriel-s-Dream/README.md

 ### Noteworthy Mods

 1. [Completionist - Quest Tracker](https://www.nexusmods.com/skyrimspecialedition/mods/46358)
-This mod is visible only in the Mod Configuration window, and it helps the you keep track of all quests done and not done, as well as all unique items you have and are missing.
+This mod is visible only in the Mod Configuration window, and it helps you keep track of all quests done and not done, as well as all unique items you have and are missing.

 2. [Unleveled Items](https://www.nexusmods.com/skyrimspecialedition/mods/254)
 You will always get the best version of a reward, so you do not need to wait to be a certain level to get the “perfect” weapon or armor.
 I find it that if you wait for that, your smithing and enchanting will already surpass the reward’s usefulness.

 3. [Order my items](https://www.nexusmods.com/skyrimspecialedition/mods/13317)
 You can now order ingredients from alchemy shops and ores from blacksmiths.
 Say you need 10 giant toes.
-You go to an alchemyst shop, order the item (15% fee) and wait a day, then you can pick them up.
+You go to an alchemist shop, order the item (15% fee) and wait a day, then you can pick them up.

 4. [Well stocked Alchemists](https://www.nexusmods.com/skyrimspecialedition/mods/1094)
 Alchemist shops now have WAY MORE ingredients for sale, both in variety and quantity.